 # 10 – Silent Running

 We open up our Mike + The Mechanics songs list with the sensational song “Silent Running.”
 The song was released on the band’s debut album entitled Mike + The Mechanics.
 The album was released in 1985.
 Mike Rutherford, co-wrote this song with his longtime musical collaborator, Scottish artist B.A.
 Robertson.
 Rutherford explained that the song was ultimately about traveling across time.
-The grandfather in this tale is able to peer into the future and warn his family that things in England aren’t looking well.
+The grandfather in this tale can peer into the future and warn his family that things in England aren’t looking well.
 He is trying to contact his loved ones to let them know to prepare for the looming calamity.
-That’s why there’s a phrase that goes “Can you hear me; can you hear me calling you?”
+That’s why a phrase goes, “Can you hear me; can you hear me calling you?”

-Lyrically, the phrase “Silent Running” does not appear; rather, it is a reference to the narrative structure in which the father continually asks the boy if he can hear him running.
+Lyrically, the phrase “Silent Running” does not appear; rather, it refers to the narrative structure in which the father continually asks the boy if he can hear him running.
 The song’s subtitle, “On Dangerous Ground,” was added to promote the film of the same name.
-Most of that effort was wasted, however, because the film was distributed in the United States under the name Choke Canyon (On Dangerous Ground was the UK title).
+However, most of that effort was wasted because the film was distributed in the United States under the name Choke Canyon (On Dangerous Ground was the UK title).
 Unfortunately, the film’s box office performance was not mirrored by the success of the song.
-There was no explanation given for the subtitling for American listeners.
+No explanation was given for the subtitling of American listeners.

 # 9 – All The Light I Need

-Continuing with our Mike + The Mechanics songs list we present the grand song “All The Light I Need.”
-The song was released on the album M6.
-The album was released in 1999.
-It was the third single released from the albums and the only one not to break onto the music charts.
+Continuing with our Mike + The Mechanics songs list, we present the grand song “All The Light I Need.”
+The song was released on the album M6, which was released in 1999.
+It was the third single released from the album and the only one not to break onto the music charts.
 Paul Carrack sings lead vocals on the song.

 # 8 – Save My Soul

-The song was co-written by Roachford, Chief Mechanic Mike Rutherford, and Rutherford’s longtime friend and music producer Fraser T. Smith, who has also worked with Rick Wakeman, Craig David, Britney Spears, Lily Allen, and a plethora of other artists.
+The song was co-written by Roachford, Chief Mechanic Mike Rutherford, and Rutherford’s longtime friend and music producer Fraser T. Smith, who has also worked with Rick Wakeman, Craig David, Britney Spears, Lily Allen, and many other artists.

 # 7 – Always Listen To Your Heart

-In the number seven spot on our top 10 Mike + The Mechanics songs list is the very beautiful song “Always Listen To Your Heart.’
+In the number seven spot on our top 10 Mike + The Mechanics songs list is the lovely song “Always Listen To Your Heart.’
 The song was released in 1999.
-In the beginning, multiple electric guitars are distorted, and the song slowly progresses with ordinary drumming.
-Listen to your heart, be honest, and demonstrate strength in every life; these pieces of advice may seem obvious, but Paul Young plays the part of a wise elder who has made mistakes and learned from them in order to bestow wisdom on the younger generation.
+Multiple electric guitars are distorted in the beginning, and the music slowly progresses with ordinary drumming.
+Listen to your heart, be honest, and demonstrate strength in every life; these pieces of advice may seem obvious, but Paul Young plays the part of a wise elder who has made mistakes and learned from them to bestow wisdom on the younger generation.
 Paul Young’s voice is layered over and over again to accompany the chorus.

 # 6 – Let Me Fly